Holly Madison Bio: In Her Own Words – Video Exclusive, News, Photos

 With her reality TV career currently on hold, Madison turned her attention to writing, penning her first confessional memoir Down The Rabbit Hole, Curious Adventures and Cautionary Tales of a Former Playboy Bunny.
 In her book, she reveals the darker side of life in the Playboy Mansion, exposing the infamous residence as a dilapidated “hell-hole” filled with betrayal and emotional abuse.
 At several points she stressed that the luxurious lifestyle seen by the reality TV camera was nothing more than a façade, covering up a lack of money and freedom.
 Madison frequently recalls moments of severe depression in the memoir, which Heffner largely ignored.
 The book stayed on the New York Times Best-Seller list for eight weeks straight.

-Following up the success of her first book, Madison has recently released The Vegas Diaries, which picks up where the previous memoir left off, detailing her stint as a performer in Las Vegas.
+Following up the success of her first book, Madison released The Vegas Diaries, which picks up where the previous memoir left off, detailing her stint as a performer in Las Vegas.
 The chapters detail the rocky road of striking out on her own after living in the Mansion with Heffner.
 “I was at my own personal rock bottom,” she admitted exclusively to uInterview.
 “I was completely starting over with no leads and no friends…I felt like I was not just leaving a relationship but a whole world, a whole lifestyle that I had kind of submerged myself in.”

 Madison hopes to continue writing more books and recently told the Las Vegas Sun that she has a fiction series in mind for her next project.